fjpolo/SR-1_SoC/README.md

 See the [LICENSE](LICENSE) file for more details, especially regarding media, as this is not covered under the above license.

 ## Programming
-To program the system, you must first create a .mi file and then recreate the [DP_BSRAM8 file](CPU/Memory/gowin_dpb/dp_bsram8.v)
+You can use the custom simple assembly language to create a .sa file, which can then be [assembled](HelperPrograms/sa_assembler.py) into a .mi file for recreating the [DP_BSRAM8 file](CPU/Memory/gowin_dpb/dp_bsram8.v)
 The parameters to do so are as follows:
 - Module Name: 	    DP_BSRAM8
 - Address Depth:	32768 (for both ports)